maisam-mi/WorldOfWords/README.md

 💻 **in progress**

-"World of Words" is a game, where you can play and learn new words.
+"World of Words" is a game, where you can spend time with your friends and family and learn new words.

 ## Structure of the website
 - server
   - javascript (structure)
-  - socket.io (communication with client)
+  - socket.io (low-overhead communication with client)
 - client
   - html, css, javascript (layout)
   - vuejs (framework)
-  - socket.io (communication with server)
+  - socket.io (low-overhead communication with server)